bitovi/hatchify/docs/react-jsonapi/README.md

 | include  | `string[]?` | Specify which relationships to include. |
 | fields   | `string[]?` | Specify which fields to return.         |

-### RecordType
+### RecordObject

-`RecordType` is a flat object representing the JSON:API response from the backend.
+`RecordObject` is a flat object representing the JSON:API response from the backend.
 The attributes and relationships are flattened to the top level of the object.

 | Property | Type     | Details                                         |
 | -------- | -------- | ----------------------------------------------- |
 | id       | `string` | The id of the record.                           |
 | ...      | `any`    | The attributes and relationships of the record. |

-The expected shape of the `RecordType` in the case of the `Todo` and `User` schemas would be:
+The expected shape of the `RecordObject` in the case of the `Todo` and `User` schemas would be:

 ```ts
 {